 After the pre-configured timer expires, Scott receives another alert to confirm he has taken the medicine.
 Oliver helps Scott to confirm it, and rests until he feels better.

-After the confirmation, DontForgetYourMed establishes another downlink communication with the ambient IoT tag, and the small LED is switched off.
+After the confirmation, DontForgetYourMed requests the 5G system to establish another downlink communication with the ambient IoT tag, and the small LED is switched off.

 5.x.4.
 Post-conditions